 Commonly used materials: Ebony and Rosewood are the most coveted.
 Followed by Maple, Mahogany, Ovangkol, and a slew of cost-effective substitutes.

-In an acoustic guitar, the main function of a bridge pin is to secure the ball-end of the string to hold it firmly in place.
-A bridge pin carries the sound (vibration of the string) into the soundboard.
+In an acoustic guitar, the main function of a bridge pin is to secure the string’s ball-end to hold it firmly in place.
+A bridge pin carries the sound (string vibration) into the soundboard.

 The material/quality of a bridge affects the tone, sustain, and volume of an acoustic.
-For that reason, high-quality ebony bridges pins are considered better than cheap ‘stock plastic pegs’.
+For that reason, high-quality ebony bridge pins are considered better than cheap ‘stock plastic pegs’.

 The mechanism is very different from the ‘tie the strings’ version in classical guitars.
 Beginner to intermediate guitars ship with plastic bridge pins.

-Ebony or bone pins are known to improve clarity, volume, and sustain.
+Ebony or bone pins improve clarity, volume, and sustain.
 There are lots of materials to experiment with, each with a distinct capacity to steer your tone towards more treble or bass.